 In other words, given complete knowledge of all variables and states in the system, future states can be determined using no other information, and without observer-dependent results.
-This means that there is no reason to assume that reality contains alternative futures that require a choice.
+This means that there is no reason to assume that reality contains alternative futures that require an externally-generated choice.

 Conventionally, these choices present difficulties, because a non-deterministic theory requires that these futures are realised randomly, and need to be assessed statistically, i.e. the question changes from "What happens?" to "What could happen, and what are the probabilities that each of these alternative future outcomes could happen?".
 This approach requires that we assess all probable futures, and integrate them into a picture of "the future".

 Back to our approach, and we find that there is a middle ground, where we admit that some of the states of variables may be unknown.
 We may choose to do this just to humour the theorists in a thought experiment, or we might have a practical situation where only a few parameters are truly known, are only known to a given confidence, or we want to map the outcomes of many initial conditions.
 There are many different approaches one could take.

 The simplest case is where we choose to ignore (declare unknown) one of the states within the system.
 How do we interpret the many possible futures that this case presents?
 We can look for solutions just as we would with the 'omniscient' case where everything is known, except we have more than one possible solution; an indeterminate scenario.
 We didn't say that there were infinite solutions, which would be the Many Worlds interpretation.
 Instead, for a fully-known propagating wave, there are only a few possible solutions for its collapse, and this might be manageable as a semi-deterministic set of solutions that may be integrated.
 The essential point is that where one piece of information is unknown, it's possible to piece it back together to find the missing solution, or at least get a probability spread of what the solutions might be, given appropriate statistics for the missing terms.